Are Apple Watches Waterproof? Everything You Need To Know

 Day-to-day experience of an Apple Watch

-At GadgetGoGo we love tech and we asked around the office to find out our teams experience with their Apple Watches Water Resistant capabilities during their day-to-day routines.
-Everyone seemed to have the same response that they’ve never had any issues, our team have used their watches in a number of different environments from open water swimming through to showering and even a water fight and they’ve all been completely fine.
-From a day-to-day use point of view, there really isn’t much to worry about.
+At GadgetGoGo we love tech and we asked around the office to find out our teams experience with their refurbished Apple Watches Water Resistant capabilities during their day-to-day routines.
+Everyone seemed to have the same response that they’ve never had any issues, our team have used their watches in a number of different environments albeit, we don’t have any open water swimmers or deep sea divers in the team, however from a day-to-day use point of view, we haven’t seen any issues.

 Of course, the one other important point to remember is Apple’s stance which is that “Water-resistance isn’t a permanent condition and can diminish over time” and “Apple Watch can’t be rechecked or resealed for water-resistance.”